dehen/Inventory-Profiles-Next.github.io/docs/profiles/index.md

 		"minecraft:netherite_chestplate" -> "Enchantments" : [{id:"minecraft:fire_protection",lvl:4},{id:"minecraft:unbreaking",lvl:3},{id:"minecraft:mending",lvl:1}]
 ```

 To make them usable you need to set their names, change `Saved` in `#!profiles profile Saved` to something unique for all 3 of them.

-NO SPACES allowed!
+!!! warning "No spaces allowed in the name."

 Go back to the screenshot above.
 Now is a good time to fill those "Quick Profile" names, and if you didn't yet, assign them hotkeys.